 Teaching and Learning

-Where possible, we use a wide variety of teaching and learning methods to deliver History at Shevington, from teacher-led discussion to Drama lessons or project work.
+Where possible, we use a wide variety of teaching and learning methods to deliver History at Shevington, from class debate to Drama lessons or project work.
 History lessons are engaging, arouse curiosity and provide challenge and intellectual stimulation for all students.

 In History all pupils are assessed through a combination of the following three components: